About Evansville Federal Credit Union

 - Are spouses of persons who died while within the field of membership of this credit union

-- Are members of the immediate family or household of an existing member
+- Are members of the immediate family or household of an existing member or existing member of a qualifying community

 - Volunteer in the community